oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 * Ensures that the Container images are available on each node.
 * Checks that the NFS file shares have been created.
 * Ensures that the Load balancers are reachable.

+To invoke the script use the following command:

+`cd <SCRIPTDIR>`

+`./prereqchecks.sh [ -r responsefile -p passwordfile ]`

+-r and -p are optional.

 ## Provisioning the Environment